pootisman/WIP/README.md

 # WIParse - generate pretty plots from Wireless Insite SBR results!

+## Description

+A small toolkit for analyzing/plotting the simulation results from Wireless Insite software.
+Apart from that, a set of utilities for shifting storage onto online DB is added for convenience.
+Package is still under development (contributions are welcome!) and is planned to be a subsystem of another tool for performing radio studies and simulations (not the actual simulation engine!).

 ## Capabilities

 * Multithreaded SQLite database uploader for MySQL databases (with authentication)